SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    > For relations that will be accessed for multiple times, you want to pin them
    > in memory as much as you can to avoid redundant/duplicate disk reads.

+   For seeks, if both relations can fit in the memory, then it requires 2 seeks.
+   In the worst case, every access of the inner relation requires a seek, i.e., `n_tuple(outer)` seeks, if we are on a HDD where one read/write can  be handled at a time, then every block access of `outer` requires a seek, so the # of seeks will be `n_tuple(outer) + n_block(outer)`.

 ## 15.5.2 Block Netsted-Loop Join

 1. The # of block accesses of nested-loop join is:

    `n_tuple(outer) * n_block(inner) + n_block(outer)`

-   With only one block of memory for each relation, the # of block transfers for the inner relation will be `n_tuple(outer) * n_block(inner)`, this can be improved if we **process the outer relation on a per-block basis**.
+   WITH ONLY ONE BLOCK OF MEMORY FOR EACH RELATION, the # of block transfers for the inner relation will be `n_tuple(outer) * n_block(inner)`, this can be improved if we **process the outer relation on a per-block basis**.